MetPX/sarracenia/doc/Admin.rst

 on_message msg_to_clusters

    sarra implements routing by cluster, so if data is not destined for this cluster, it will skip (not download) a product.
-   Inspection of the sr_subscribe output above reveals that products are destined for the DD cluster, so lets pretend to route for that, so that downloading happens.
+   Inspection of the sr_subscribe output above reveals that products are destined for the DD cluster, so let's pretend to route for that, so that downloading happens.

 url and document_root